 Options and Futures Risk.
 The Fund will, from time to time, use options and futures contracts and so-called "synthetic" options or other derivatives written by broker-dealers or other permissible financial intermediaries.
 Options transactions can be effected on securities exchanges or in the OTC market.
 When options are purchased OTC, the Fund's portfolio bears the risk that the counterparty that wrote the option will be unable or unwilling to perform its obligations under the option contract.
 Options can also be illiquid and, in such cases, the Fund could have difficulty closing out its position.
 OTC options can also include options on baskets of specific securities.
+Options and futures also are subject to derivatives risks more generally.
+See "Risks - Derivatives Risk."

-The Fund will, from time to time, purchase call and put options on specific securities and write and sell covered or uncovered call and put options for hedging purposes in pursuing its investment objectives.
+The Fund will, from time to time, purchase call and put options on specific securities and write and sell covered or uncovered call and put options for hedging purposes in pursuing its investment objective.
 A put option gives the purchaser of the option the right to sell, and obligates the writer to buy, the underlying security at a stated exercise price, typically at any time prior to the expiration of the option for American options or only at expiration for European options.
 A call option gives the purchaser of the option the right to buy, and obligates the writer to sell, the underlying security at a stated exercise price, typically at any time prior to the expiration of the option.
 A covered call option is a call option with respect to which the seller of the option owns the underlying security.
-The sale of such an option exposes the seller during the term of the option to possible loss of opportunity to realize appreciation in the market price of the underlying security or to possible continued holding of a security that might otherwise have been sold to protect against depreciation in the market price of the security.
-A covered put option is a put option with respect to which cash or liquid securities have been placed in a segregated account on the books of or with a custodian to fulfill the obligation undertaken.
-The sale of such an option exposes the seller during the term of the option to a decline in price of the underlying security while depriving the seller of the opportunity to invest the segregated assets.
+The sale of such an option exposes the seller during the term of the option to possible loss of opportunity to realize appreciation in the market price of the underlying security or to possible continued holding of a security that might otherwise have been sold to protect against depreciation in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the selfer of the option in the market price of the s